My Main Page with Links to My Other

 by Ronald Giere

-data, evidence, models and predictions.
-He delivers short, well-written essay
+data, evidence, models, and predictions, delivering short, well-written essay

 examples of historical cases--DNA, evolution, phlogiston, astrology--and how